Dr. Pepper Sloppy Joes

 Prep Time 10 minutes

-Dr. Pepper BBQ Sloppy Joes are smothered in a sweet and slightly spicy cherry Dr. Pepper BBQ Sauce, maraschino cherries and ready to devour in 30 minutes.
+Dr. Pepper BBQ Sloppy Joes are smothered in a sweet and slightly spicy cherry Dr. Pepper BBQ Sauce, and ready to devour in 30 minutes.

 It’s easy to love delicious, classic Ultimate Sloppy Joes, but it’s also fun to try new variations on Sloppy Joes Recipes.
 With over 33 recipes and counting, we’ve got you covered!

 These mouthwatering BBQ Sloppy Joes are about to be your new favorite tailgate, party, or weeknight dinner!
 They are so easy to make and packed with flavor!
-The spicy, fruity cola brings out both the sweet and savory in a simple homemade BBQ sauce.
-After one bite, you’ll be hooked to using Dr. Pepper in all your glazes and sauces.
+The spicy, fruity cola brings out both the sweet and savory in a simple Homemade Dr. Pepper BBQ Sauce.
+After one bite, you’ll be hooked on using Dr. Pepper in all your glazes and sauces.

-Dr. Pepper BBQ Sloppy Joes are smothered in a sweet and slightly spicy cherry Dr. Pepper BBQ Sauce, maraschino cherries and ready to devour in 30 minutes.
+Dr. Pepper BBQ Sloppy Joes are smothered in a sweet and slightly spicy cherry Dr. Pepper BBQ Sauce, and ready to devour in 30 minutes.

 Yield 6 servings